smartness2030/sbrc24-minicurso-smartnic/bluefield.md

 At this point, running the coomand below, you should see the new added SFs.
 A SF has netdev representator en3f1pf1sf10 and en3f0pf0sf10.

 To configure SFs, we run the following command.
 Note that we need to specify the SF refenrece id (something like pci/0000:03:00.1/294945).
 To get it, analyze the output of command (mlxdevm port show).
+IMPORTANT: please ensure to set a different MAC address)

 `/opt/mellanox/iproute2/sbin/mlxdevm port function set pci/0000:03:00.1/294945 hw_addr 00:00:00:00:00:01 trust on state active`